SparkDev97/LaetusDocumentation/README.md

 ```
 KeyboardMainBG - This image is used as the background behind the keys.
 KeyboardNumbersBG - This image is used as the background behind the number keys (If not provided KeyboardMainBG is used).
+KeyboardNumberPadBG - This image is used as the background behind the number pad (If not provided KeyboardMainBG is used).
 KeyboardEmojiBG - This image is used as the background behind the emoji keys (If not provided KeyboardMainBG is used).
 KeyboardDictationBG - This image is used as the background behind the dictation keys (If not provided KeyboardMainBG is used).
 KeyboardPredictionBarBG - This image is used as the background behind the prediction keys.
 KeyboardLettersKeyPlane - This image is used on the letters screen, above the background (The backgrounds behind the key letters).
 KeyboardNumbersKeyPlane - This image is used on the numbers screen, above the background (The backgrounds behind the key letters).
+KeyboardNumberPadKeyPlane - This image is used on the number pad screen, above the background (The backgrounds behind the key letters).
 KeyboardPressedKeyCap - This image is used behind the key popup when tapping on a key (Experimental).
 ```